Name Exploration Subcommittee

 - LATE SPRING 2021Essay and art competition for students related to possible name change

-- SUMMER 2021Possible survey of community members and completion of education and engagement efforts
+- FALL 2021Possible survey of community members and completion of education and engagement efforts

-- SUMMER 2021Committee develops report for the full Board on possible name change
+- SPRING 2022Committee develops report for the full Board on possible name change

-- FALL 2021Recommendation made to the full Board is considered
+- LATE SPRING 2022Committee's recommendation to the full Board is considered and voted upon

 Frequently Asked Questions (FAQs)